Kim Noble

-Kim Noble is a comedian and artist, and was one half of the BAFTA-nominated comedy duo Noble and Silver, who won the 2000 Perrier Award for Best Newcomer.
+Kim Noble is a British comedian and artist, and was one half of the BAFTA-nominated comedy duo Noble and Silver, who won the 2000 Perrier Award for Best Newcomer.
+He was born in 1960 on September 15.
 Kim has featured in shows such as The Mighty Boosh, Garth Marenghi's Darkplace, and Man to Man with Dean Learner, as well as appearing onstage in his own one-man shows and exhibitions.
 His stage work, by himself and with Stuart Silver, had an emphasis on performance art, as well as surreal comedy.

 Career

 Noble and Silver

 Kim Noble and his writing and performance partner Stuart Silver first came to national prominence upon winning the Best Newcomer Perrier Award in 2000.
 Trained in Fine Art at Sheffield Hallam University, the duo received as much praise from the art community as from comedy aficionados.
 This work draws together visual art, stand-up, theatre, and performance art.